Answers To Some of Your Questions

 Again under the terms of the SOAC dogs are permitted providing they are well behaved and kept under control at all times.
 There are parts of the AKW that will bring you into contact with farm animals and you are advised to heed the additional advice given in order to ensure the safety of the animals, you and your dog.
 Another issue is the presence of ground nesting birds in the breeding season (April-July) so dogs should be under strict control or on a short lead.

 Although you can download section map images from this site these are no substitute for having your own Ordnance Survey Maps.
 The route extends across three - OS Landranger Maps 25, 26 & 33.
-We do hope to produce an AKW guide in the not too distant future
+Also available and highly recommended is the Affric Kintail Way trail map produced by Harvey Maps.

 See our Accommodation & Services Directory for information.
 You may also be able arrange pick up/drop off directly with accommodation providers.
 There are several companies offering 'tours' of other routes such as the Great Glen Way so it is likely they will wish to include the AKW in the coming years.